BromleyJames/WAAFinder/README.md

 # WAAFinder
+WAAFinder stands for Where Are Aussies?
+Finder.
-A geolocation library for Australian addresses
+A geolocation library for Australian addresses, based on the GNAF dataset